mesosphere-backup/time-series-demo/offline/README.md

 ![K8S deployment](../img/k8s-deployment.png)

-Once you're done, you can remove the RC with `kubectl delete rc offlinereporting-rc`.
+Once you're done, you can remove the RC and service with `kubectl delete rc offlinereporting-rc && kubectl delete service offlinereporting-service`.

 In order to access the Web UI all you have to do is visit the following URL (with `$DCOS_DASHBOARD_FQHN` being your DCOS cluster dashboard URL):